 By Joseph Goodrich

-Joseph Goodrich is the editor of "People in a Magazine: The Selected Letters of S. N. Behrman and His Editors at The New Yorker," which will be published this fall by the University of Massachusetts Press.
+Joseph Goodrich is an award-winning playwright and the editor most recently of “People in a Magazine: The Selected Letters of S. N. Behrman and His Editors at The New Yorker.”
+(University of Massachusetts Press, 2018).